 I’ll let you in on a little secret: I don’t think kids should be forced to share.

-My toddler was scooping sand at the park.
-Another two-year-old walked over and stood nearby and wanted to have a turn with the shovel.
+My toddler was scooping sand at the park when another two-year-old walked over, stood nearby, and clearly wanted to have a turn with the shovel.

 Why kids shouldn’t be forced to share

 Instead, I told my son, “It looks like he wants to play too.
 Do you want to take turns scooping the shovel?
 Maybe you can hand him the shovel so he can scoop, and when he’s done, you can take a turn.”